Mahavira

-Mahavira (Sanskrit: महावीर) also known as Vardhaman, Mahavirswami, was the 24th tirthankara (supreme preacher) of Jainism.
-He was the spiritual successor of the 23rd tirthankara Parshvanatha.
-Mahavira was born in the early part of the 6th century BCE into a royal Kshatriya Jain family in ancient India.
-His mother's name was Trishala and his father's name was Siddhartha.
-They were lay devotees of Parshvanatha.
+Mahavira (Mahāvīra), also known by his birth name Vardhamana (Vardhamāna), was an Indian religious reformer and spiritual leader who is considered by Jains to be the 24th and final Tirthankara (Supreme Preacher) of this age in Jainism.
+He is believed by historians to have lived in the 6th or 5th century BCE, reviving and reforming an earlier Jain or proto-Jain community which had likely been led by Pārśvanātha, whom Jains consider to be Mahavira's predecessor.
+Although the dates of Mahavira's life are uncertain and historically reliable information is scarce, and traditional accounts vary by sectarian traditions, the historicity of Mahavira is well-established and not in dispute among scholars.

+According to traditional legends and hagiographies, Mahavira was born in 599 BCE to a ruling royal kshatriya Jain family of the Nāya tribe in what is now Bihar in India.
+According to traditional sources like the Ācārāṅga Sūtra, the Nāyas were followers of Parshvanatha, Mahavira's predecessor.
 Mahavira abandoned all worldly possessions at the age of about 30 and left home in pursuit of spiritual awakening, becoming an ascetic.
 Mahavira practiced intense meditation and severe austerities for twelve and a half years, after which he attained Kevala Jnana (omniscience).
-He preached for 30 years and attained Moksha (liberation) in the 6th century BCE, although the year varies by sect.
+He preached for 30 years and attained moksha (liberation) when he died.

-Mahavira taught that observance of the vows of ahimsa (non-violence), satya (truth), asteya (non-stealing), brahmacharya (chastity), and aparigraha (non-attachment) are necessary for spiritual liberation.
+Mahavira taught attainment of samyak darshan or self realization (atma-anubhuti) through the practice of bhedvijnāna, which involves positioning oneself as a pure soul, separate from body, mind and emotions, and being aware of the soul's true nature; and to remain grounded and steadfast in soul's unchanging essence during varying auspicious or inauspicious external circumstances.
+He also preached that the observance of the vows of ahimsa (non-violence), satya (truth), asteya (non-stealing), brahmacharya (chastity), and aparigraha (non-attachment) are necessary for spiritual liberation.
 He taught the principles of Anekantavada (many-sided reality): syadvada and nayavada.
 Mahavira's teachings were compiled by Indrabhuti Gautama (his chief disciple) as the Jain Agamas.
-The texts, transmitted orally by Jain monks, are believed to have been largely lost by about the 1st century CE (when the remaining were first written down in the Svetambara tradition).
-The surviving versions of the Agamas taught by Mahavira are some of Svetambara Jainism's foundation texts, but their authenticity is disputed in Digambara Jainism.
+The texts, transmitted orally by Jain monks, are believed to have been largely lost by about the 1st century CE.

 Mahavira is usually depicted in a sitting or standing meditative posture, with the symbol of a lion beneath him.
 His earliest iconography is from archaeological sites in the North Indian city of Mathura, and is dated from between the 1st century BCE and the 2nd century CE.
-His birth is celebrated as Mahavir Janma Kalyanak and his nirvana (salvation) and also his first shishya (spiritual enlightenment) of Shri Gautama Swami is observed by Jains as Diwali.
+His birth is celebrated as Mahavira Janma Kalyanaka while his nirvana (liberation) and attainment of Kevala jnana (omniscience) by Gautama Swami are observed by Jains as Diwali.

-Historically, Mahavira, who revived and preached Jainism in ancient India, was an older contemporary of Gautama Buddha.
-Jains celebrate Mahavir Janma Kalyanak every year on the 13th day of the Indian Calendar month of Chaitra.